 Finally, predators are a perpetually renewable, low-carbon emissions source for all-natural, organic, biodegradable, locally produced garments.
 Why let that fur rot?
 So we can replace it with non-biodegradable, non-organic, non-renewable, high-carbon footprint carbon-based petrochemical faux fur?
 Polyester?

 This story first appeared on Sporting Classics Daily website at: http://sportingclassicsdaily.com/issue/october-15-2013/article/the-crocs-no-crock Join SCD and get regular news, blogs and detailed articles on our hunting heritage and the outdoor lifestyles we … [Read more...] about This Hunting Story Is No Croc

 (This blog first appeared in http://sportingclassicsdaily.com) Africa’s black sable, with its broad chest, white belly and white facial markings wears ribbed, scimitar horns like a crown.
 This is, arguably, the handsomest antelope in the world, and in 1995 … [Read more...] about Hunt a Sable If You’re Able

 While whitetails continue to thrive and overpopulate much of North America, mule deer, those majestic, antlered icons of the West, have fallen on hard times.
 Numbers are falling.
 Utah hunters tagged 85,000 mule deer in 1983, but just 19,000 last year.
 Biologists and … [Read more...] about Test Targets Coyotes to Aid Mule Deer

+Mountain lion madness is loose in the Golden Bear state.
 If you’ve ever wondered what it would be like to live under the jurisdiction of an official government religion, check out the State Legislature in laid-back, tolerant California.
-According to a recent article by Marisa Lagos in the San Francisco Chronicle, “…40 lawmakers … [Read more...] about Mountain Lion Madness
+According to a recent article by … [Read more...] about Politically Correct Mountain Lion Madness